 Referencing configuration store values

 Environment values can be referenced when editing resources in the Stackery Dashboard.
-For most resources, this includes resource-specific settings such as database passwords or custom API domains.
+For most resources, this includes resource-specific settings such as API keys or environment-specific domains.

-In the case of a Function or Docker Task, configurations can be referenced under the Environment Variables by clicking the "..." button next to each resource setting field.
-The value will be auto-suggested based on your environment configurations.
+In the case of a Function or Docker Task, configurations can be referenced under Environment Variables by clicking the "Literal" button next to each resource setting field and selecting Param.
+Write in your key, and the value will be auto-suggested based on your environment configurations.

 Groups of properties may also be referenced.
-For example, the entire AWS configuration from the example above may be referenced using
+For example, an entire VPC configuration from the example above may be referenced using

 You can find out more about the configurable properties of every Cloud Resource by selecting it from the navigation to the left.